 What Kind of Investor Are You?
 By understanding and coming to grips with your risk tolerance, you can eliminate or limit any type of investment that doesn't fit your criteria.
 Check those statements that apply.

-that doesn't lit your criteria.
-Crieck those statements that apply.
 You are a conservative investor if: You want your money safe at all times, and you don't want to lose any of it.
 Any decline in the value of your investment concerns you.
-You are uncomfortable with price volatility. ☐ You want to minimize losses and fluctuation in the value of your investments.
-You would invest in something safe that offers a fixed rate of return. ☐ You are willing to give up higher rates of return to keep most of your principal intact. \square You prefer investments that offer income opportunities without much exposure to principal loss.
+You are uncomfortable with price volatility. that doesn't fit your criteria.
+Check those statements that apply.
+You are a conservative investor if: You want your money safe at all times, and you don't want to lose any of it. <lu>Any decline in the value of your investment concerns you.</lu> You want your money safe at all times, and you don't want to lose any of it.
+Any decline in the value of your investment concerns you.
+Any decline in the value of your investment concerns you.
+You are uncomfortable with price volatility You are uncomfortable with price volatility.
+You want to minimize losses and fluctuation in the value of your investments.
+You would invest in something safe that offers a fixed rate of return.
+You are willing to give up higher rates of return to keep most of your principal intact.
+You prefer investments that offer income opportunities without much exposure to principal loss.
 You are a moderate investor if: You want your investment return to beat inflation by at least 2%.
 You select investments that have a moderate amount of volatility yet offer the opportunity to earn a higher rate of return than CDs or government bonds.
 Although a decline in the value of your investments is a concern, you can accept temporary market volatility in return for growth opportunities.
-You would like to moderately increase the value of your investments with limited exposure to risk. \square You want a balanced investment mix and are willing to tolerate some short-term fluctuation in value.
-You are an aggressive investor if: You like to pursue substantial appreciation opportunities, even though it puts your capital at high risk.
-Temporary market fluctuations do not concern you because maximum appreciation is your primary long-term goal.
+You would like to moderately increase the value of your investments with limited exposure to risk.
+You want a balanced investment mix and are willing to tolerate some short-term fluctuation in value.
+You are an aggressive investor if: You like to pursue substantial appreciation opportunities, even though it puts your capital at high risk Temporary market fluctuations do not concern you because maximum appreciation is your primary long-term goal.
 You expect a return greater than the S&P 500 Index from your investments.
 You are financially able to accept lower liquidity in your investment portfolio.
 You can take calculated risks to ensure a potential for the highest return over time.
 You have the conviction necessary to hold on to your investment during those years when it could drop in value by 25% or more.
-Conclusion: Based on my needs, concerns, and risk tolerance, I consider myself to be a(n) investor. apted with permission from: Dahl, B., A Working Woman's Guide to Financial Security.
-Urbana, III.: University of Illinois Cooperative tension. ©Board of Trustees of the University of Illinois.
+Conclusion: Based on my needs, concerns, and risk tolerance, I consider myself to be a(n) investor.